yongbinfeng/SonicMetricAnalyzer/README.md

 python3 test.py
 ```
 in which if two parameters are passed to `print_info`, it will take the difference and print out the information.
 Otherwise if one log file is passed it will process and print out the information saved in the that log file.

+A large amount of code here is taken directly from [prometheus-client](https://github.com/prometheus/client_python).